tldr-pages/tldr/pages/common/mg.md

 `mg +{{line_number}} {{path/to/file}}`

-- Open files read-only for viewing:
+- Open files in a read-only mode:

 `mg -R {{path/to/file1 path/to/file2 ...}}`